FAQs

 Support & Inform Families

-By joining us, we will help you become knowledgeable about the opportunity this scholarship presents for your children, keep you up-to-date on important information and developments about the scholarship program as they unfold, and send you to the application portal with a direct link and instructions for completing the application.
+By joining us, we will help you become knowledgeable about the opportunity this scholarship presents for your children, keep you up-to-date on important information and developments about the scholarship program as they unfold.

 Demonstrate Demand